 The next day, when a group of four activists, including Michalak and LaBash, headed over to the park’s historic Soldiers’ and Sailors’ Monument to pass out flyers as planned, they were quickly confronted by a private security guard with Guardsmark, the security firm hired by Detroit 300 Conservancy, which privately manages the city-owned park.
 The guard asked the group to leave and warned them they would be arrested if they refused.

-“I said, ‘Isn’t this public property?’ and [the security guard] said, ‘Yes, but it’s privately managed,'” Moratorium NOW! organizer Abayomi Azikiwe told Truthout about the confrontation.
+“I said, ‘Isn’t this public property?’ and he said, ‘Yes, but it’s privately managed,'” Moratorium NOW! organizer Abayomi Azikiwe told Truthout about the confrontation.

-A DPD officer parked across the street backed up the security guard, telling the activists from his patrol vehicle that their activities were against park rules, but the four weren’t convinced as they argued with the cop while standing beneath the park’s red light pole banners proclaiming the space “Detroit’s Gathering Place.”
+A DPD officer parked across the street backed up the security guard, telling the activists from his patrol vehicle that their activities were against park rules.
+The four weren’t convinced.
+They continued to argue with the guard while standing beneath the park’s red light pole banners proclaiming the space “Detroit’s Gathering Place.”

 The confrontation served as a stark reminder of the chilling implications of exactly what the activists were there to fight: the mass privatization of Detroit’s public services and assets in the aftermath of the largest municipal bankruptcy filing in the United States.